Chiles Valley AVA: Topography and Climate

 Since the cold air drains down into the Chiles Valley, the night time temperatures are quite a bit higher on the steep slopes than on the valley floor.
 In addition, the lack of fog allows a much faster temperature build up during the day, reaching the daily high two to three hours earlier than on the valley floor.
-Not only is the temperature drop at nightfall less, but also much more gradual so that during a 24 hour period the heat summation is substantially higher on the slopes than within the AVA boundaries.
+Not only is the temperature drop at nightfall less, but also much more gradual so that during a 24-hour period the heat summation is substantially higher on the slopes than within the AVA boundaries.
 In winter, the situation is reversed.
 Strong winds tend to chill the uplands creating a cooler climate than on the valley floor.

 Snowfall above 1400 ft elevation has been observed many times.
 The microclimatic limitations combined with enormous steepness and very poor soil (serpentine, heavy sandstone formations, and shale out croppings) create an abrupt change from the viticultural area to the areas surrounding it.
 The Pope Valley to the north of Chiles Valley is also significantly different.
 A combination of a lower elevation valley floor and substantially higher mountains on the western side causes the formation of inversion layers, which result in substantially higher average temperatures during the growing season and significantly lower ones in the winter.
 In addition, the summer fog from the Pacific Ocean never reaches the Pope Valley.
+The plant hardiness zone ranges from 9a to 9b.